ohersi1/Portfolio-Site-React/README.md

 Things I learned or practiced in this project:
 * Compartmentalising code so it's easier to organise and easier to find bugs later.
+* Importing all your components to one main file where it will all be rendered later.
 *